Connecting Research and Teaching Conference

 Online Mini-Symposium on Connecting Research and Teaching

 Friday, May 29, 2020 from 9:30 am – 1:30 pm

 Presenter and Attendee Information

-An invited plenary presentation by Dr. John Foo, Ph.D. ’18 (Biomedical Engineering), and now at Columbia University, will highlight how Foo’s engagement in research on teaching and learning and communication with colleagues on improving learning outcomes influenced his career trajectory towards working at a teaching center.
+An invited plenary presentation by Dr. John Foo, Ph.D. ’18 (Biomedical Engineering), and now at Columbia University, highlighted how Foo’s engagement in research on teaching and learning and communication with colleagues on improving learning outcomes influenced his career trajectory towards working at a teaching center.
 Shorter research presentations by Scholarship of Teaching and Learning Practitioners will share efforts of recent Cornell-based educational projects, and we will make time for interactive discussion opportunities and sharing of community announcements.

 Attendee and presenter pre-registration is kindly requested by May 28, 2020 for planning purposes.
 However, we will accommodate last-minute registrants if space permits.
 Please contact firstname.lastname@example.org with questions and concerns.

 9:30am Welcome Remarks (meeting convenes by Zoom, register to receive link)

 9:35am Invited Plenary Talk: Lessons Learned While Pursuing a Career in Faculty Development

 - Presenter: Dr. John C. Foo, Cornell Ph.D. ’18, Assistant Director of Faculty Programs and Services for Science and Engineering, Columbia University Center for Teaching and Learning (see Plenary Talk abstract)